 Cybersecurity Awareness with Digital Footprints

 Districts across the country are making great strides towards digital literacy and student safety.
-As digital learning has increased in the last two years, we understand that student safety is paramount both online and offline.
+As digital learning has increased, we understand that student safety is paramount both online and offline.
 With that, digital footprints are an important part of our daily online activity.

 "Today our digital footprint is our new first impression, and it starts taking shape the minute we go online.” – Diana Graber, CyberWise